Bill Lawley, Walter Truemper, and Archibald Mathies

 The Mighty Eighth had learned the previous winter how difficult the winter weather could make mounting daylight, visual bombing raids.
-To enable daylight raids through cloud cover, H2X radar equipped Pathfinder airships of the 482d Bombardment Group had begun operations in fall of 1943.
-Each of the specially fitted B-17s with their highly trained air crews were tasked with leading formations to target when cloud cover made it impossible to locate the aiming points through the Norden bomb sight.
-Each Pathfinder bomber would lead a wing of sixty heavy bombers to target, marking the aiming point with parachute flares for the inbound formation.
+To enable daylight raids through cloud cover, H2X radar-equipped Pathfinder airships of the 482d Bombardment Group had begun operations in the fall of 1943.
+Each of the specially fitted B-17s with their highly trained aircrews was tasked with leading formations to target when cloud cover made it impossible to locate the aiming points through the Norden bombsight.
+Each Pathfinder bomber would lead a wing of sixty heavy bombers to the target, marking the aiming point with parachute flares for the inbound formation.
 The practice was an area bombardment technique, similar to that practiced at night by the R.A.F., and but for luck, tended to be all-too-often ineffective.
 Radar, in 1943-44, was in its infancy and still a rudimentary science.
-Terrain was reflected on the Pathfinder's screen in shades, indicating a dark pattern for bodies of water, a lighter pattern for land, and bright areas for towns or cities.
+The terrain was reflected on the Pathfinder's screen in shades, indicating a dark pattern for bodies of water, a lighter pattern for land, and bright areas for towns or cities.
 Targets such as Bremen which was located on the northern coast of Germany were relatively easy to find with accuracy, but targets deep inland melded into an almost unbroken light shade on the screen, except in those unusual situations where a large river broke up the pattern.
 This fact, perhaps far more than the heavy losses sustained in the October missions deep into Germany, accounted for the fact that most of December's missions had been flown against Bremen and other targets on Germany's northern coast.

-On January 29 a massive flight of 763 heavy bombers were led deep into Germany by Pathfinders to hit the war industries at Frankfurt/Main.
-Weather not only precluded visual bombing, but caused 46 bombers to deviate from their planned bomb route to attack Ludwigshafen as a T/O (Target of Opportunity.)
+On January 29 a massive flight of 763 heavy bombers was led deep into Germany by Pathfinders to hit the war industries at Frankfurt/Main.
+Weather not only precluded visual bombing but caused 46 bombers to deviate from their planned bomb route to attack Ludwigshafen as a T/O (Target of Opportunity.)
 Doolittle's bombers met heavy enemy resistance but only 29 bombers were lost.
-That 3% casualty rate was half the "acceptable rate of casualty" (6%) that had been the norm in the previous months, and validated the importance of the new long-range Mustang escorts.
+That 3% casualty rate was half the "acceptable rate of casualty" (6%) that had been the norm in the previous months and validated the importance of the new long-range Mustang escorts.

 With the heavy influx of new aircraft and crews, increasing numbers of P-51s for escort, and the misery of the cold, damp weather gnawing at morale, the Mighty Eighth was poised for a massive strike.
 Only the weather stood in the way of launching Operation Argument.